lucydot/LucyTutors/content/_index.md

 You can use the internet to learn step-by-step mathematical recipes, but a good tutor will build confidence and make sure that your conceptual understanding is solid.

 * I tutor in a friendly, positive way to build mathematical confidence
-* I use whiteboards, diagrams and objects (counters, blocks) to build conceptual understanding
+* I use whiteboards, diagrams and objects (counters, blocks) to aid conceptual understanding
 * I work with the student to find the misunderstandings that lead to mathematical mishaps

 ## What do I charge?

-My rate is £30 per hour.

-I also teach small groups at a reduced rate per student:
+My rate is **£30 per hour**.
+Perhaps you have a friend who is also looking for a tutor? --> I teach small groups at a reduced rate per student:

 * 2 students for 1 hour: £44 (£22 per student)
 * 3 students for 1 hour: £54 (£18 per student)

 For small group teaching to be effective, students should be working at roughly the same ability level.

-## Get in contact!
+## Get in contact

 Have any questions?
-Don't hesitate to contact me at lucywhalley@gmail.com, or call me on 07907776356.
+Don't hesitate to contact me at [lucy@lucytutors.co.uk](mailto:lucy@lucytutors.co.uk?subject=Tutoring).